Boyhood

 on.
 I experienced none of that.
 I must have acquired a

-certain centrifugal character, and lent a willing ear to contrarian
+certain centrifugal character, I lent a willing ear to contrarian

 views.
 I may have given the impression of being, to use the